 [What do you mean "daughter"? "son"?
 When did this happen?
 Where did they come from?
-As far as the son goes, she and Eddie adopted a Turkish orphan baby.
+As far as the son goes, she and Eddie adopted a Turkish orphan baby, who'd be named Edwin Meier III.
 As far as the daughter, you'll have to wait.]

 There was nothing about Bertice in all of 1967, but the November 23, 1968 Billboard reported that: "Bertice Reading, the American singer who now sings with the Hazy Osterwald Orchestra in Switzerland, is in Helsinki [Finland] for a season at the Casino."

 Then, Bertice disappears until 1974, when Riff Records (Netherlands) issued the Bouncing Bertice Reading LP.
 It had selections such as "I Left My Heart In San Francisco", "Can't Help Lovin' That Man", "Strangers In The Night", "I Cried For You", and "Cocktails For Two".
 All the tracks had been recorded live at the New Orleans Jazzclub, in Scheveningen, Holland on February 7, 1974.

 Also recorded that day (and the next) were ten more tunes that made it to a second Riff LP, simply called Bertice Reading.
 These included "Toot, Toot, Tootsie", "Some Of These Days", "After You've Gone", "What A Difference A Day Made", and "There'll Be Some Changes Made".